Do you know how easy it is to make your own sugar scrub? I didn’t! This coconut oil sugar scrub recipe can be made with as little as two ingredients.

 Make your own Coconut Oil Sugar Scrub:

-- Measure out the sugar into a bowl.
+1. Measure out the sugar into a bowl.
 Plain white table sugar works great for this recipe, or you can use natural sugar for a more vigorous scrub.
 If you’re just making one batch for yourself, 4 heaping tablespoons will be enough for a miniature mason jar.

-- Add the coconut oil.
+2. Add the coconut oil.
 (So if you’re making one little mason jar’s worth, you’d add a heaping tablespoon of oil.)
 If you’ve never used coconut oil before, you should know that it’s usually a solid at room temperature, so it doesn’t look like oil at all.
 Once it warms up just a bit, it turns into liquid.

-- Mix both together.
+3. Mix both together.
 At first, it will seem like you have the wrong proportions as it takes a while for the oil to mix with the sugar.
 It will eventually turn into a grainy sludge that roughly holds its shape.

-- Add a couple of drops of essential oil or extract.
+4. Add a couple of drops of essential oil or extract.
 (I used peppermint extract, since it was all I had on hand in my kitchen, and I love its bright smell.)
 Mix thoroughly.

 That’s all it takes to make yourself an incredibly effective and healthy body scrub!

 This scrub is so easy to use, and is great for your skin.
 You just rub a dab onto your skin for a few seconds, rinse off with warm water, and gently pat dry.

 Body scrubs are so great for exfoliation and moisturizing, but did you know you can also use this as a shave cream?
 I found this out the hard way when I ran out of shaving cream in the shower.

 Bonus: this stuff is so healthy and natural, you could even eat it.
 I know – I gave it a little taste test, all in the name of research.
 Yummy.

-Make it a into a sweet gift!
+Make your scrub into a sweet gift!